kemiant/buildfest2025/README.md

 │── website.html     # Frontend UI
 │── README.md        # Documentation
 ```

+## Frontend (HTML & CSS)
+The `website.html` file provides a user interface with interactive elements such as:
+- **Text Highlighter**: Allows users to highlight text and trigger haptic feedback.
+- **Read Aloud Button**: Sends selected text to the backend for text-to-speech processing.
+- **Progress Indicator**: Displays reading progress.
+- **Styled Layout**: Uses CSS for a visually appealing design with animated background and buttons.

+### Key Features
+- **Highlighting Text**:
+  - Users can select text and highlight it in different colors.
+  - Highlighted text is sent to the backend for emotion analysis and haptic response.

+- **Interactive Buttons**:
+  - **✍️ Highlight Button**: Toggles highlight color options.
+  - **💬 Add Note**: Allows users to annotate highlighted text.
+  - **🔊 Read Aloud**: Initiates text-to-speech and haptic response.

+- **JavaScript Enhancements**:
+  - Handles AJAX requests for speech synthesis.
+  - Provides smooth animations for alerts and modal popups.

 ## Future Improvements
 - **Speech-to-Text Integration**: Enable real-time voice input.